eclab/grains/oration/README.md

 #### IN 2
 Pitch [Changing pitch also changes speaking speed]
 #### IN 3
-Trigger Speaking the Selected Sentence
+Trigger Speaking the Selected Sentence.
+If RANDOM is turned on and Speed is INFINITE, then Oration will wait until AUDIO IN (A) is trigggered.
 #### AUDIO IN (A)
-Trigger Speaking the Next Sentence
+Trigger Speaking the Next Sentence, or if RANDOM is turned on and Speed is INFINITE, Trigger Speaking the Next Random Word
 #### AUDIO OUT
 Speech Output
 #### DIGITAL OUT (D)